nicolatoscan/setup-wsl/README.md

 # Setup WSL

-Setup my WSL configuration in one command
+Setup WSL with Ubuntu in one command

 Install with:
 ```bash